Bishop Museum of Science and Nature: Spanish Plaza

 In 1967, long-time Museum President Dr. W.D.
 Sugg linked his work with the annual De Soto celebration with his plans for the Museum's Spanish Courtyard.
 He planned a major trip for DeSoto Society members to Barcarrota, Spain to obtain artifacts and exhibits typical of the DeSoto period for the Museum.
 This trip and others would eventually bear fruit in the remodel of the old courtyard into the new Spanish Plaza which was completed in 1980.
+The pink Georgia marble, railings, and other architectural fabric used in the courtyard project was salvaged from the 1920s period Hotel Dixie Grande as part of its demolition in late 1974.

 The area is used for museum events and also as event venues by the Museum, including the small replica chapel which is used for weddings at the facility.